NeuroWombat/Invoice-Fetcher/README.md

 ## 🔮Future Improvements🔮
   🟡 User-friendly date selection (manual or period-based)
   🟡 Implementing UI for better accessibility
-  🟡 Refactor the code to an object-oriented structure
   🟡 Sorting invoices
   🟡 Printing invoices